Troll (2022 film): Release

+Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 62 out of 100, based on 4 critics, indicating "generally favorable" reviews.

 Critics deemed the story of a giant monster that wreaks havoc in a populous city derivative of Godzilla and King Kong films.
-Marco Vito Oddo of Collider gave it a rating of C+, writing that while its "not getting any awards for originality" it nevertheless "delivers what it promises by telling a story about a giant creature that destroys cities in its waking and the humans who try to prevent catastrophe."
+Marco Vito Oddo of Collider gave it a rating of C+, writing that while its "not getting any awards for originality" it nevertheless "delivers what it promises by telling a story about a giant creature that destroys cities in its waking [sic] and the humans who try to prevent catastrophe."
 Michael Gingold, writing for Rue Morgue, said that "clearly, Uthaug is not taking all this entirely seriously, but he never pitches [the film] as a spoof," adding: "he takes spectacle seriously–even when at least one of the operations enacted to subdue the titan border [sic] on the downright goofy–and to that end, the visual effects of the troll and its devastation are first-rate, both out in rural areas, including a great reveal that's unfortunately given away in the trailer, and in the midst of the city of Oslo."
-South China Morning Post reviewer James Marsh felt that despite "the effects work is first-rate and the action efficiently handled", it features a "frustrating lack of Scandinavian specificity on display, with Uthaug more eager to emulate blockbusters like Jurassic Park and Godzilla than introduce international viewers to his homeland’s unique folkloric threats."
+South China Morning Post reviewer James Marsh felt that despite the fact that "the effects work is first-rate and the action efficiently handled", the film features a "frustrating lack of Scandinavian specificity on display, with Uthaug more eager to emulate blockbusters like Jurassic Park and Godzilla than introduce international viewers to his homeland’s unique folkloric threats."

 Bloody Disgusting's Meagan Navarro felt that "what Troll lacks in originality, it makes up for in fresh mythology", and concluded "it's fun enough and does deliver on spectacle, but most of all, it leaves you rooting for its magnificent creature."
 Screen Anarchy critic Peter Martin commented "the movie feels faintly familiar," adding: "while refreshingly different, featuring new wrinkles that are well-considered and profoundly satisfying."

 Sequel

 On September 19, 2023, Variety reported that Netflix had instructed the crew to create a sequel to the film.
 Filming on Troll 2 began in 2024 with Roar Uthaug and Espen Aukan returning as director and writer.
-Troll 2 is scheduled to release on Netflix on December 1, 2025.
+Troll 2 was released on Netflix on December 1, 2025.